-Inadequately treated sewage from septic systems poses a significant threat to drinking water and human health because diseases and infections may be transferred to people who come into direct contact with the contaminated drinking water.
+Inadequately treated sewage

+from septic systems poses a

+significant threat to drinking water

+and human health because diseases and

+infections may be transferred to people

+who come into direct contact with the

+contaminated drinking water.

-Inadequately treated sewage from failing septic systems is the failing septic systems is the most frequently reported cause of groundwater contamination.
+Inadequately treated sewage from

+failing septic systems is the

+most frequently reported

+cause of groundwater

+contamination.